Looking for an easy, all-season escape

-where you can enjoy fine dining and stay at a luxury hotel and of course some exhilarating world-class skiing?
+where you can enjoy fine dining, a stay at a luxury hotel and of course exhilarating four-season activities including world-class skiing?
 Pack your rental car and enjoy the sunny ride up from Montreal and enjoy North America’s premier eastern ski resort, Mont Tremblant.

 Rolling mountains greet you as you pass through la Porte-du-Nord and the 1.5-hour drive up from Montreal can be spectacularly beautiful, particularly on a blazing sunny day.
 Cascading waters are frozen mid-fall creating gorgeous ice cliffs clinging to the rocky outcroppings.
 You’ll want to get off the hectic Tremblant Village and do some exploring after all so rent a car and utilize your hotel’s Valet Parking Service.
 The Westin Tremblant offered a super fast and friendly service, which I took full advantage of.

-now that you have a car, make sure that you get out of Tremblant’s busy Pedestrian Village and enjoy some of the beautiful Quebec countryside to savour a meal, cheese shop, a late spring Cabane a Sucre or simply enjoy a romantic dinner for two.
-I got to zoom my fat tire bike around the extensive grounds surrounding Tremblant, sharing the sunset trails with the occasional cross country skier.
+Now that you have a car at your disposal, make sure that you get out of Tremblant’s busy Pedestrian Village and enjoy some of the beautiful Quebec countryside to savour a meal, cheese shop, a late spring Cabane a Sucre or simply enjoy a romantic dinner for two.
+I got to zoom my fat tire bike around the extensive grounds surrounding Tremblant, sharing the sunset trails with the occasional cross-country skier.
 Great first-day arrival work out!

 A long day on the slopes is bound to make you thirsty; so take some time to aprés and in my case, lubricate my out of shape, weary legs.
 There are a ton of options available to you before, during and aprés your ski day.
-Late March bars fling open their sunny patios welcoming aprés ski revelers and lunch time sun worshippers.
-Have a ski-boot clomp around the pedestrian village and park yourself in one of the pubs, bars or coffee shops and enjoy the late winter sun!
+On especially sun-filled days, bars fling open their sunny patios welcoming aprés ski revelers and lunchtime sun worshippers.
+Summer patios on Tremblant’s Pedestrian Village including the popular La Forge Restaurant host impromptu concert goers for the many summer concerts Tremblant hosts Have a ski-boot clomp around the pedestrian village and park yourself in one of the pubs, bars or coffee shops and enjoy the winter sun!

 After a long day on the slopes, you are bound to be hungry, right?
 Will it be in and out fast food, fine dining, or perhaps a local gastropub?
 In-hotel room service, close to the slopes or outside of the village?
 So many choices to satisfy a hungry skier!
 Here are some recommendations both close to the hill and further afield.